How to Tell Which Banks Are Safest

 If you have more than $250,000, it’s essential to spread those funds among different insured banks or among different account titles.

 Rating services look at various sources of data to come up with a “grade,” but you might not see all of the work or assumptions behind that grade.
-If you want to take a more hands-on approach, you can do your own calculations.
+If you want to take a hands-on approach, you can run your own calculations.
 Evaluate how strong your bank is, and look for signs of trouble.

 The safest banks have a Texas Ratio well below 100% (or 1:1).
 They are better able to absorb losses on defaulted loans.